 Travelling with children can be a lot like herding cats and flying with a toddler, or worse, more than one of them, can be the stuff of nightmares.
 Toddlers on planes are usually busy throwing tantrums while you are still trying to fasten their seat belt.
 But what about just getting through the check-in?
-Or the airport security; even walking to the airport gate can be grueling for those with young kids.
+Or the airport security; even walking to the airport gate can be gruelling for those with young kids.
+Always check restrictions and requirements for travelling in and out of Ireland relating to Covid-19.

 For lots of parents, travelling with kids can be the most dreaded part of any family holiday.
 But it doesn't have to be!
 Though we can’t guarantee your trip will always go smoothly, here are our tips for travelling with toddlers, infants and older kids, in the air.